 When one says they are looking for God, what does that mean?
 Ultimate being is clearly beyond the domain of our natural physical senses.
 Is the awareness of God like an unbounded emptiness; a meaning that eludes the limited forms, undefinable by our base consciousness’ constructs.
 What if God has no form to present?
 Why would God have any form?
 Yet, as the Psalmist wrote, “…is the maker of the ear unable to hear, is the maker of the eye unable to see…”1?
 One may ask, is the maker of that which is aware, aware as well?

-If the awareness of the Milky Way’s presence, or the awareness of the sea of billions of neutrinos passing through one’s body every second, or if the awareness of the teeming population of bacteria and microscopes that cover our bodies, and even the awareness that your roof is leaking – it has just not yet dripped down on you – if all these things escape one’s notice, should one really expect is be aware of God?
+If our awareness of the Milky Way’s presence, or the awareness of the sea of hundreds of billions of neutrinos passing through one’s body every second, or if the awareness of the teeming population of bacteria and microbes that cover our bodies, and even the awareness that your roof is leaking – it has just not yet dripped down on you – if all these things escape one’s notice, should one expect is be aware of God?

-The air one breathes, though it is all around us and we breath it every instant of our life, is not felt, seen or tasted and is completely forgotten until it is missed.
-Though gravity holds us down to the Earth securely while it permeates the Universe, if we were to look for it we would not be able to point to it and say, there it is.
+The air one breathes, though it is all around us and we breath it every instant of our life, is not felt, seen, or tasted.
+It is completely forgotten until it is missed.
+Though gravity holds us securely down on the Earth it permeates the Universe to Infinity.
+If we were to look for it we would not be able to point to it and say – there it is.